 In the Edo period, arson was the gravest crime after murder.
 I read an article that explained it in a few (4)broad strokes.
 In that era, almost all houses were (3)put up using wood or thatch, if it were to catch on fire, It was too hard (1)put out.
 (2)Putting some flammable things out at night was also banned.
 This situation created a tragedy in January 1683.

 The daughter of the greengrocer, called Oshichi who was around 15, was sentenced to be burned.
-She had committed arson due an obsessive infatuation.
+She had committed arson due to an obsessive infatuation.
 When her house burned down due to a large fire, she and her family evacuated to a temple.
 She eventually fell in love with a boy who worked in the temple.
 Once her house was (3)put up again, she had to leave the temple with her family, but she didn’t forget the boy.
-After a while, she thought that if her house burned down again, she would have evacuate to the temple again.
+After a while, she thought that if her house burned down again, she would have to evacuate to the temple again.
 It is a classic story in Japan.
-We can read the story in a book, watch it performed in Kabuki or Bunraku theaters.
+We can read the story in a book, and watch it performed in Kabuki or Bunraku theatres.
 I am a Japanese who lives in modern times.
-Thus, It difficult to understand why I completely lack historical knowledge of customs in the Edo period.
+It is not easy to understand because I lack historical knowledge of customs in the Edo period.

 Before the Revision